fredyzhang2018/startJacinto/readme.md

 # StartJacinto Project

-startJacinto project is used to manage the Jacinto6,Jacinto7,Sitara AM62x/AM62Ax SDK, include Ubuntu.
+**startJacinto** project is used to manage the Jacinto6,Jacinto7,Sitara AM62x/AM62Ax SDK, including Ubuntu.

+Using this tool can effectively improve your work efficiency , you can develop all the work in one terminal, it's my target to make this tools.
+- Automate repetitive tasks
+- Simplify complex tasks.

+If you have any suggestions, please share, we can work together to make this tools easier  and smart.
+Thanks

+Below are function list:
-- manage different SDKs.
+- Manage different SDKs.
-- update image to SD card.
+- Ppdate images to SD card.
 - AUTO download and install SDK.
-- manage develop resouces(tools, patches),etc.
+- Manage develop resouces(tools, patches),etc.
 - Yocto environment support.
-- Ubuntu Envrionment Support
+- Ubuntu Envrionment setup.
 - etc.
-  If you have any suggestions, please share, we can work together to make this tools eaiser , smart.
-Thanks.

 # Rules
 ## Variable Name

 1. all the global variable: `SJ_*`